 A heavy-bottomed skillet set at medium heat or a gas burner could also be used to char the skin, but again they should be watched carefully to avoid burning.
 These two methods are not as easy as outdoor grilling, but they provide a little more control than trying to turn several chile peppers under a broiler.
 Any method of charring that allows the skin to blister will be effective, just be sure to monitor them carefully at all times.

-Once the chile is charred, put them in a paper bag or under a dishtowel.
+Once the chile is charred, put them in a paper or plastic bag.
 The built-up steam in the chile will further soften the skin and it will pull away from the flesh.
 This will help with peeling.
 Let the chile peppers sit in their steam for ten minutes or so before trying to peel them.
-If after ten minutes the skins are still being stubborn, let the chile peppers sit in the back or under the towel for a few more minutes.
+If after ten minutes the skins are still being stubborn, let the chile peppers sit in the bag for a few more minutes.
 It generally won’t take much longer than 15-20 minutes for the skin to be soft enough to scrape right off.